-Münchner Bücherschau, 18.
-November to 5.
-December 2021, Gasteig
+Münchner Bücherschau, 16 November to 3 December 2023, Literaturhaus, Gasteig and other venues

 Every year, the Christmas market in the Residenz is the first to bring light into the darkness.
-From 18.11. to 22.12.2021, visitors to the picturesque Kaiserhof on Odeonsplatz will find themselves in a Christmas village with a small chapel and life-size nativity scene.
+From 23 November to 22 December 2023, visitors to the picturesque Kaiserhof on Odeonsplatz will find themselves in a Christmas village with a small chapel and life-size nativity scene.
 In the wooden huts, glassblowers, goldsmiths or horn carvers will present their handicrafts – mulled wine, bratwurst and rubbing cakes are of course also available.
 From the stage in the middle, contemplative Christmas carols sound out of alphorns or trumpets – but also sometimes swinging evergreens, to which children dance with their parents.

-Tollwood Winter Festival, 24.11. to 31.12.2021, Theresienwiese
+Tollwood Winter Festival, 23 November to 31 December 2023, Theresienwiese

 For dawdlers, there will be bargain hunting in the MVG Museum.
 On the “MS-Winterbazar“ there are many nice things for a good cause.
 Those who find used treasures here not only save their wallets and, out of sustainability, protect nature, but also help many people in Bavaria who suffer from multiple sclerosis.
 Because the proceeds of this flea market are destined for them.

 What's a real Bavarian restaurant has a hold on its Martinsgans.
 This speciality is available around St. Martin's Day on 11 November.
 In the past, the farming business year ended on this day: farmhands and maids were dismissed or hired, farmers paid their landlords a tithe.
 This was often done in the form of geese – which were promptly strangled to celebrate the day.
 Nowadays, the landlords usually announce their St. Martin's Goose dinner with notices or on the Internet - in case of doubt, ask more in advance.
 The Pauliwirt country inn near Mühldorf (Neuhäusl 1, 84513 Erharting) is worth a visit.
 On the way you can take a detour to the old town of Mühldorf.
 The town houses there are built in the so-called Inn-Salzach style: high, mighty looking facades that block the view of the roof.
-Among the Munich restaurants, the Emmeramsmühle (St. Emmeram 41) is worth mentioning.
-The restaurant is housed in a former mill from the 19th century.

 When the autumn wind blows, kite lovers are driven out into Munich's parks.
 A popular hotspot is the Olympiaberg, popularly called Schuttberg (mountain of debris), because it consists largely of building rubble from the period of reconstruction after the Second World War.
 At the top of the Olympiaberg one has best wind conditions and a beautiful view over Munich.
 The Hirschgarten with its large meadows offers a lot of space.
 It is easy to reach with the S-Bahn (stops Hirschgarten and Laim).
 If you are careful and pay attention to traffic and passers-by, you can also try the large green spaces on Königsplatz.
 Wind speeds of around 17 or 18 kilometres per hour are usually enough to fly a kite, which corresponds to wind force three in the weather forecast.
-If you don't own a kite and want to build one yourself, the best place to look is the “Kunst und Spiel“ (Art and Play) at Leopoldstraße 48.
+If you don't own a kite and want to build one yourself, the best place to look is the “Kunst und Spiel“ (Art and Play) at Leopoldstrasse 48.
 The handicraft supplies in Schwabing have everything you need.